Study Regulations/Faculty of Humanities

 Internal obligations (SNS)

-• an interview consisting of the production of a research study on a topic that must be agreed upon with a lecturer of the SNS, to be discussed before a commission which decides whether the student will pass on to the following year.
-With the authorisation of those in charge of the seminar study plan, the interview may be conducted with a lecturer external to the SNS.
+• an interview consisting of a research study on a topic agreed with a lecturer of the SNS, to be discussed, with a compulsory exam, before a commission which decides whether the student will pass on to the following year.
+If authorised by the lecturer of reference for the study course, the interview may be conducted with a lecturer external to the SNS.

 External obligations (University)